 2009 EDRA Achievement Award was given to the book, The Inclusive City (MIG Communications, 2007) edited by Susan M. Goltsman and Daniel Iacofano at EDRA’s 40th annual conference on May 30, 2009 in Kansas City, Missouri.
 The authors of this book outline a people-centered approach to design and planning of the built environment that provides a bold alternative to the forces of New Urbanism.
 The challenges of today's cities will not be overcome unless the social issues underlying them are addressed alongside the physical environment.

-To achieve a more equitable city, the authors lay a policy framework that address economic development, neighborhood revitalization, education, access and mobility, habitat protection, safety, community and cultural meaning.
+To achieve a more equitable city, the authors lay a policy framework that addresses economic development, neighborhood revitalization, education, access and mobility, habitat protection, safety, community, and cultural meaning.
 Illustrated by fourteen elegant case studies of successful urban developments that have benefitted local residents, this book is a model for practitioners, academics, students, neighborhood organizations and government officials.

 In the eyes of the awards jury, this book embodies the very principles of the Environmental Design Research Association.
 The authors of The Inclusive City, Susan M. Goltsman, FASLA and Daniel Iacofano, PhD, FAICP, ASLA are founding principals of the award winning firm Moore, Iacofano, Goltsman, Inc. (MIG) based in Berkeley, California.
 The firm has over twenty-five years as a leader in creating inclusive urban environments using community participation, facilitation and collaboration.
 To learn more about The Inclusive City book, please see the project’s web-page: http://www.inclusivecity.com.